 If you can shift students towards the latter, Dweck writes you can improve the level and frequency of their achievements.
 This is because mindset plays a prominent role in self-motivation.

-The question now becomes: “How can I instill a growth mindset in my students?”
+The question now becomes: “How can I build or instill a growth mindset in my students?”

 10 Ways Teachers Can Foster a Growth Mindset in Students